 - 20 things from your child's room such as clothes she's outgrown and toys she doesn't play with, torn books, broken crayons, freebie junk.

-- 20 things from storage starting with exercise equipment you used twice, baby equipment you have no intention of using again, the 1960s tent and sleeping bags passed down from your dad.
+- 20 things from storage starting with exercise equipment you used twice, the 1960s tent and sleeping bags passed down from your dad, and baby equipment you have no intention of using again.

 I've actually listed 200 things, so you don't have to work in all of these areas to enjoy a quick decluttering success.
 You'll be amazed at what you can accomplish in just one hour.
 Celebrate your lighter, freer life!